Lunch / Dinner

 Head to the Mexican market for the chiles.
 Since they have a higher turnover, they’ll be fresher.
 Look for chiles that are still pliable and not brittle.

-Toast chiles in a skillet over medium heat until fragrant, 5 minutes, then add to a 7-qt. slow-cooker, along with onions, garlic, and cola.
+Toast chiles in a skillet over medium heat until fragrant, 5 minutes, then add to a 7-qt. slow-cooker, along with onions, cola, and garlic.

 Combine cumin, coriander, oregano, 1 Tbsp. salt, and pepper, then rub on all sides of pork; transfer to slow cooker.
 Cover slow cooker and cook pork until meat is falling off the bone on high setting, 6 hours.